TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the Bag Calculator?
+What the Bag Calculator Actually Does

 How Airline Carry-On Size Limits Work

-Soft-sided bags present a particular compliance challenge because their dimensions change based on how full they are.
-A soft bag that is compressed when empty may expand to 2 or 3 inches beyond its nominal size when packed to capacity.
-That said, gate agents assess the bag in the condition you present it, which means a fully packed soft bag that exceeds the sizer template will be checked regardless of its labelled size.
-As a result, measuring your bag fully packed to the level you intend to travel is the only reliable compliance check, and the calculator should be used with your actual travel dimensions rather than the manufacturer's stated capacity dimensions.
-The US Department of Transportation Fly-Rights guide confirms that airlines are entitled to enforce their published size limits at any point during boarding.
+Airlines specify carry-on limits as three separate maximum dimensions, a maximum linear dimension, or both.
+The most widely cited US standard is 22 by 14 by 9 inches, used by American, Delta, United, and many others, including all protrusions: wheels, telescoping handles, exterior pockets, compression straps.
+Soft-sided bags present a particular compliance challenge since their dimensions change based on fullness, a compressed empty soft bag may expand 2 to 3 inches beyond nominal size when packed to capacity.
+Gate agents assess the bag as presented, so a fully packed soft bag exceeding the sizer template gets checked regardless of labelled size, measuring fully packed to the level intended for travel is the only reliable compliance check.
+The US Department of Transportation Fly-Rights guide confirms airlines are entitled to enforce published size limits at any point during boarding.

 Carry-On Size Limits by Major Airline